stardot/beebem-windows/README.txt

  Master 128           - MOS.ROM, TERMINAL.ROM, BASIC4.ROM, DFS.ROM

 The default set of ROMs configured for the Master 128 mode are MOS 3.20.
 The MOS 3.50 ROMs are also included.
-To use them rename the BeebFile/M128 directory to M128-MOS3.2 and rename the M128-MOS3.5 directory M128.
+To use them either rename the BeebFile/M128 directory to M128-MOS3.2 and rename the M128-MOS3.5 directory M128 or create a new configuration using the ROM Configuration option.

 Keyboard Mappings